miller3000/Recommended-Films/README.md

 ## For Users

-The current [HTML page](../master/fresh_tomatoes.html) should fully function as-is in Chrome and other current browsers.
+After downloading, the current [HTML page](http://htmlpreview.github.io/?https://github.com/miller3000/movie_trailer_website/blob/master/fresh_tomatoes.html) should fully function as-is in Chrome and other current browsers.

 To add more films, edit `entertainment_center.py` by following the comments listing film attributes.
 After revision, the HTML can be regenerated from the command line (on Mac, `python entertainment_center.py`).